o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 weight: 200
 ---

-This tutorial guides you through the process of creating an **Open 3D Engine (O3DE)** *project game release layout* for Windows computers.
+This tutorial guides you through the process of creating an **Open 3D Engine (O3DE)** *project game release layout* manually for Windows computers.
 A project game release layout is a directory structure that contains the **Game Launcher** and the bundled assets needed to run the Game Launcher outside of the developer environment.
 You create a project game release layout when you build your project for release, known as a *release build*.

-{{< important >}}
+{{< note >}}
-In order to create a game only release (monolithic), you must have O3DE set up from source, not just the installer.
-Refer to [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github/).
+If you wish to use the engine from source instead of the installer, please refer to [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github/).
 Also, you must use a project-centric configuration, which is detailed further [below](#create-a-project-game-release-layout).
-{{< /important >}}
+{{< /note >}}

 A release build requires *bundled content*, which includes cached product assets stored in package (`.pak`) files.
 Cached product assets are located in the project's `Cache\pc` directory.
 The Game Launcher loads the bundled content that makes up a project, such as its levels, objects, environments, and gameplay logic.